mitch-b/course-in-a-box/modules/client/_posts/2000-01-07-extending-base-classes.markdown

 ---
-title: Using the EventBus
+title: Extending Base Classes
 published: true
 ---

-# Using the EventBus
+# Using Base Classes

-Add detail here about the EventBus from UI5 SDK
+In our UI5 application, we can create a base Controller class which can contain common functions that we may reuse and want in multiple places.
+These helper functions could include actions such as accessing the component's EventBus, or grabbing the UIComponent's custom Router we implemented.

-## Accessing the EventBus
+## Create a Base Controller

-To make accessing the EventBus easy from all of our views/controllers, let's make a base Controller class that we can extend to our Master, Detail or other controllers.
+To make accessing the Router easy from all of our views/controllers, let's make a base Controller class that we can extend to our Master, Detail or other controllers.
 In this base Controller, we can build helper methods which can reduce code verbosity.
-These helper methods would include actions such as accessing the component's EventBus, or grabbing the UIComponent's custom Router we implemented.

 1. Create a new folder by right clicking on `WebContent`.
 Choose name `util`.
 1. Right click on `util` and choose New > File.